The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 The answer is actually a simple mathematical equation when it comes to the vote.

-Politicians have never delivered on any promise to facilitate Black progression, or we would not be regressing.
+Politicians have never delivered on any promise to facilitate Black progress, or we would not be regressing.
 Also, Democrats have reached a point in which they take the Black vote for granted because we never demand anything in return for our vote.
 For a race of people who are constantly talking about how valuable our vote is and how the blood of our ancestors rests on our vote, it amazes me that we still give it away for free during every election.
 We never demand anything in return.
-The Republicans are learning from the strategy that Trump used to gain office and they have decided that they no longer even need the Black vote.
+The Republicans are learning from the strategy that Trump used to gain office, and they have decided that they no longer even need the Black vote.
 This is how Ted Cruz won his election battle in Texas.
-Republicans (right-wing) and Democrats (left-wing) belong to the same bird (Elitism & Classism) being guarded by racism.
+Republicans (right-wing) and Democrats (left-wing) belong to the same bird (Elitism and classism) being guarded by racism.

 Another fallible idea is that Democrats are, somehow, not racist and have the best interest of Blacks in hand.
 The truth is that the disintegration of the Black family was facilitated through the Johnson Administration despite the president, his staff, and Democrats in the house being warned by Daniel Patrick Moynihan that social programs would destroy and disenfranchise the Black family.
 I would suggest reading The Negro Family: The Case for National Action, more affectionately referred to as the Moynihan Report.
 The Democrats had the opportunity to underwrite the Black family by creating government jobs to hire Black men — empowering them to take care of their families.
-This is doing a time when Black male unemployment was approaching 50 percent.
+This was doing a time when Black male unemployment was approaching 50 percent.
 Despite the warning of how destructive social programs like housing and welfare would be to the Black family, Democrats chose to take on the role of the Black male, alienating him in the Black home.

 The hostility that I have observed between my people on the topic of whether or not to vote is problematic.
 We have to learn to be disagreeable without being harsh in our disagreements.
-The question is what are we doing between votes?
+The question is, what are we doing between votes?
 What paths are we creating to facilitate growth and progression in building an economic center that will provide the political clout we so desperately need?

-Our issue is not with who is in office, it is with what we are not doing to improve our own condition.
+Our issue is not with who is in office; it is with what we are not doing to improve our own condition.
 We are not preparing our youth.
-I created the Black Men Lead rite of passage initiative to help prepare young Black males to perform in the best interest of our people across the board, beginning in the home and community.
+I created the Black Men Lead Rite of Passage Initiative to help prepare young Black males to perform in the best interest of our people across the board, beginning in the home and community.
 Yet, the program is almost completely self-funded because Blacks don’t support Blacks.
 I work with a network of activists who collect and disseminate vital information, but we cannot get consistent support to build our own media outlet.
 In my book, The Mis-education of Black Youth in America, I point to our failure to holistically educate our youth in a way that prepares and empowers them to go out into a world that is inherently hostile toward them and not only compete but win.
 Yet, we are dragging our feet in taking the holistic education of our youth seriously.

-I could go on and on, but my hope is that this article will entice you to dig deeper and develop and a better understanding of how things work, to look beyond the surface.
+I could go on and on, but my hope is that this article will entice you to dig deeper and develop a better understanding of how things work, to look beyond the surface.
 I have linked to numerous sources to get you started.

 There is an old African proverb that states, “If there is no enemy within, the enemy on the outside can do us no harm.”
-It is the enemy on the inside that most concern me about the Black condition. ~ Rick Wallace, Ph.D., Psy.D.
+It is the enemy on the inside that most concerns me about the Black condition. ~ Rick Wallace, Ph.D., Psy.D.

 Support The Odyssey Project

-DonateSupport the Black Men Lead rite of passage program for young Black males at https://www.theodysseyproject21.top/black-men-lead or you can contribute directly through the Cash app at $TheOdysseyProject21
+Support the Black Men Lead rite of passage program for young Black males at https://www.theodysseyproject21.top/black-men-lead or you can contribute directly through the Cash app at $TheOdysseyProject21